jeffreysorgen/golf-club-sensors/implementation.md

 # Documenting my activity:
 **Learning about this:**
-- GitHub Desktop, possibley GitBASH
+- GitHub Desktop (don't mess it up!), possibley GitBASH
 - IMU sensors, and Fourier Series, until I understand IMU aspects about a golf swing
 - **How to edit Arduino sketches!**
 - KiCad, LTspice, OSHPARK